Library in a timeline

 Voyager library system was implemented, replacing PALS.

-The Hargrave Library was extended to accommodate the Biomedical Library, which closed.
+The Hargrave Library was extended to accommodate the collections and services of the Biomedical Library, which closed.
 The newly merged library was named the Hargrave-Andrew Library after Sir Lawrence Hargrave and Professor Rod Andrew, the foundation Dean of Medicine at Monash.

 Monash South Africa opened: MUL Australia led the project to plan and establish the South Africa library.